General ERPIMS FAQs

 What do I need in order to use the ERPToolsX?

 An External Certificate Authority (ECA) must be purchased.
 Note the AFCEC/ERPIMS website has listed a few companies that you can use to purchase an ECA.
 ERPIMS Registration, Rules of Behavior, SAAR, Cyber Awareness Training Certificate, Security Controls Checklist.
-All documents can be found on the ERPIMS
+Some documents can be found on the ERPIMS Registration Process Page

 Why do I receive an error when attempting to do an application synchronization through ERPToolsX?